-Writing Photoshop and coding tutorials online was how I first kick-started my career: some of my very first clients came out of this gig, and I also got some press and awards for this work.
+Writing Photoshop and coding tutorials online was how I kick-started my career: some of my very first clients found me through my tutorials, and I got some press and awards for this work too.

 If you don't have a blog, it's time to start one.
 If you do, use this time to write even more than you usually do.

 Use the "extra" time you have to write drafts for as many possible topics from that list.
-Then later when you're busy, you can pick any of the drafts and edit it further until you have a polished post you can publish.
-It doesn't have to be perfect – you can edit it later if you want to.
+Later when you're busy, you can pick any of the drafts and edit it further until you have a polished post you can publish.
+It doesn't have to be perfect – you can update it later if you want to.
 If you blog regularly, your writing will improve very quickly.